-237. Plaintiffs and Plaintiff Class incorporate by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein.
+254. Plaintiffs and Plaintiff Class incorporate by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein.

-238. Trespass-nuisance includes the interference with the use or enjoyment of land caused by a physical intrusion that is set in motion by the government or its agents and resulting in personal or property damage.

-239. After FERC revoked Boyce's license on September 10, 2018, the State Defendants assumed regulatory and enforcement jurisdiction over the operation of the Edenville Dam in its ongoing prevailing condition, "as it relate[d] to dam safety and environmental matters."

-240. While under FERC licensure, the Edenville Dam had long been considered unsafe to downstream communities because its inadequate spillway capacity had rendered it barely able to satisfy one-half of the FERC 100% PMF standard.

-241. FERC's regulatory filings and concerns were known or should have been known to the State Defendants.

-242. Rather than give credence to the years of documented findings that the spillways at the Edenville Dam were not sufficient to withstand the PMF and without a full engineering analysis of the dam, the State Defendants declared the dam and its spillways in "fair structural condition."
+- 255. Trespass-nuisance includes the interference with the use or enjoyment of land caused by a physical intrusion that is set in motion by the government or its agents and resulting in personal or property damage. - 256.
+After FERC revoked Boyce's license on September 10, 2018, the State Defendants assumed regulatory and enforcement jurisdiction over the operation of the Edenville Dam in its ongoing prevailing condition, "as it relate[d] to dam safety and environmental matters." - 257.
+While under FERC licensure, the Edenville Dam had long been considered unsafe to downstream communities because its inadequate spillway capacity had rendered it barely able to satisfy one-half of the FERC 100% PMF standard. - 258.
+FERC's regulatory filings and concerns were known or should have been known to the State Defendants. - 259.
+Rather than give credence to the years of documented findings that the spillways at the Edenville Dam were not sufficient to withstand the PMF and without a full engineering analysis of the dam, the State Defendants declared the dam and its spillways in "fair structural condition." - 260.
+Moreover, the Four Lakes Task Force dam safety engineers issued a memorandum on September 18, 2019 to the State Defendants, which provided that "The [...]
+(FERC) requires that all high hazard dams be capable of safely passing

-243. Moreover, the Four Lakes Task Force dam safety engineers issued a memorandum on September 18, 2019 to the State Defendants, which provided that "The [...]
-(FERC) requires that all high hazard dams be capable of safely passing 100% of the Probable Maximum Flood (PMF).
-EGLE requires safely passing the 1/2 PMF.
+100% of the Probable Maximum Flood (PMF).
+EGLE requires safely passing the 1⁄2 PMF.
 Since the dam was designed and constructed prior to the time of FERC and EGLE regulation, the original design did not consider present day design capacity requirements."

-244. The memorandum concluded: "At this point in time, based on the documents reviewed, the FLTF does not believe that the Edenville Dam can be operated to meet the EGLE dam safety requirement to pass the 1⁄2 PMF without certain repairs and improvements."

-245. Rather than heed the warnings of years of inspections and warnings from FERC, or the recent engineering opinions from FLTF, the State Defendants opposed interim measures previously approved by FERC to reduce the risk of flooding, including drawdowns of the Wixom reservoir, because of the concern for freshwater mussels and fish.

-246. The State Defendants' focus was thus on the protection of wildlife, rather than on the need to:

-- Maintain the Edenville Project in a condition of repair adequate for the purposes of navigation and for the efficient operation of said works in the development and transmission of power; - Make all necessary renewals and replacements of the infrastructure of the Edenville Project; - c.
+- 261. The memorandum concluded: "At this point in time, based on the documents reviewed, the FLTF does not believe that the Edenville Dam can be operated to meet the EGLE dam safety requirement to pass the 1⁄2 PMF without certain repairs and improvements." - 262.
+Rather than heed the warnings of years of inspections and warnings from FERC, or the recent engineering opinions from FLTF, the State Defendants opposed interim measures previously approved by FERC to reduce the risk of flooding, including drawdowns of the Wixom reservoir, because of the concern for freshwater mussels and fish. - 263.
+The State Defendants' focus was thus on the protection of wildlife, rather than on the need to: - a Maintain the Edenville Project in a condition of repair adequate for the purposes of navigation and for the efficient operation of said works in the development and transmission of power; - b.
+Make all necessary renewals and replacements of the infrastructure of the Edenville Project;

+- c.
 Establish and maintain adequate depreciation reserves for such purposes; - d.
-Conform to such rules and regulations as the Commission may from time to time prescribe for the protection of life, health, and property; - e Design, fix, or maintain the Edenville Project and Edenville Dam to withstand overtopping of the loading condition that would occur during a flood up to the probable maximum flood (PMF);
+Conform to such rules and regulations as the Commission may from time to time prescribe for the protection of life, health, and property; - e Design, fix, or maintain the Edenville Project and Edenville would occur during a flood up to the probable maximum flood